hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 -   `root_volume_size` (integer) - The size of the root volume for the chroot environment, and the resulting AMI

+-   `skip_region_validation` (boolean) - Set to true if you want to skip validation of the ami_regions configuration option.
+Defaults to false.

 -   `tags` (object of key/value strings) - Tags applied to the AMI.

 ## Basic Example